-Eliseo was also a member of the UBSVerbierFestival Orchestra in Switzerland.
-He was chosen for this orchestra in an international audition that included thirty-two countries, and over a thousand applicants.
-As a member he performed in the Verbier Music Festival, the Swiss Expo, and the World Economic Summit.
-In addition he played in some of the world's finest halls while on a 30 day European tour under the Baton of Music Director James Levine and gust conductor Mstislav Rostrapovich.
-He has performed with Chick Corea, and played under the direction of Kurt Massur, Rafael Frubeck de Burgos, Pavo Jarvi, Leonard Slatkin, Manfred Honeck, Erich Kunzel, Gunther Schuller, Marvin Hamlisch, Bobby McFerrin, and Eugene Corporone among others.
+Eliseo was a member of the UBS Verbier Festival Orchestra in Switzerland.
+As a member, he performed in the Verbier Music Festival, the Swiss Expo, and the World Economic Summit.
+In addition, he played in some of the world's finest halls while on a month-long European tour under the baton of Music Director James Levine and guest conductor Mstislav Rostrapovich.
+He has performed with Chick Corea and played under the direction of Kurt Massur, Rafael Frubeck de Burgos, Pavo Jarvi, Leonard Slatkin, Manfred Honeck, Erich Kunzel, Gunther Schuller, Marvin Hamlisch, Bobby McFerrin, and Eugene Corporone among others.

 Eliseo taught privately in Dallas and Pittsburgh.
 His students play across the country in major orchestras and with artists such as Shallou and Rusted Root to name a few.
 His students have won numerous competitions and scholarship awards including the Atlanta Symphony Orchestra Modern Snare Drum Competition, the McKeesport Symphony Orchestra 2009 Young Artists Competition, Blackwood Theater Organ Society Scholarship competition, and Wheeling Symphony "Rachael Worby Scholarship" competition among others, and have been winners of the Pittsburgh Concert Society Young Artist Competition.

 His students have been accepted to New England Conservatory, The Juilliard School, The Curtis School of Music, and Cleveland Institute of Music, among others.